History of the lake

 Join the Friends of Lake Dunstan

 Help create a healthy and safe environment for both wildlife and people both now and for many years to come!
-We need lots of passionate locals and business to help create a legacy that will live on for generations! |
+We need lots of passionate locals and businesses to help create a legacy that will live on for generations! |

 Support the Charity

 As a charitable trust, we are reliant upon the kind support of volunteers and donations from our local community.
-With over 26 km² of water and surrounding land, its a big job and we need your help (and money) to make a difference. |
+At over 26 km², it's a big job caring for this lake, and we need your help (and money) to make a difference. |

 Become a Corporate Sponsor

 We are ramping up our operations to help transform Lake Dunstan.
 Become part of history by becoming a corporate sponsor.
-In return your business will be published on our website for the whole town (and world) to see! |
+In return, your business will be published on our website for the whole town (and world) to see! |